miuponn/kanjiDB/README.md

 ## Features

 - **Extensive Kanji Database**: Over 2500 kanji entries, each featuring details like the kanji character, hiragana, romaji, meaning, compound words, example expressions
-- **Robust API Endpoints**: Endpoints for listing all kanji, retrieving detailed information about specific kanji, and searching kanji based on various criteria
 - **Search and Filter Functionality**: Users can efficiently search through the kanji database based on character, meaning, readings, and other attributes
 - **User-Friendly**: Designed with a focus on simplicity and ease of use